 This page of ReSharper options defines symbol naming rules for ASP.NET.

-These rules are taken into account when ReSharper suggests symbol names in code completion, generates new members, applies code templates and performs refactorings.
+These rules are taken into account when ReSharper produces new code with code completion and code generation features, applies code templates and performs refactorings.
 ReSharper also helps you detect and fix violations of naming rules.
 If necessary, the automatic checkup of naming rules can be configured or disabled.

 |Edit||Click this button, or double-click a list entry, to edit the selected naming rule using the Edit Rule Settings dialog.
 For details on editing naming rules, see modifying default naming rules.|

 |Abbreviations||Add uppercase abbreviations that ReSharper should not warn you about when they are used in symbol names.
 Use newlines, commas, semicolons, or spaces as delimiters.|